 Having Plushy makes it easier to break the ice, as people find him interesting/cute/adorable/bizarre and they come to talk to me about him.
 We started a debate with a little girl and her family in France, if Plushy is a dog or a bear.
 Several (very old) ladies in Japan wanted to keep Plushy.
 Our trekking friends in Myanmar asked if he was enjoying the view from my backpack.
 We had a cup of coffee in Venice, were warned by Tea Shop guys that the beverage was hot in Warsaw.
 And in Martinique the scuba dive coach asked if Plushy could keep her cat company while we were diving.
 And many other cute experiences.
 Plushy's my travel buddy; I take him everywhere and take photos with him around the world.

-You won’t regret doing one thing everywhere you travel, especially years from now – it’ll be amazing to look back and see where you did in your lifetime and be able to have this self-determined “common denominator.”
+You won't regret doing one thing everywhere you travel, especially years from now – it'll be amazing to look back and see where you did it throughout your lifetime.

 Traveling soon?
 Here's some key tips and advice for you!